IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/README.md

 ### Accomplishments/Discoveries:
 - V 1.3.1: All examples work for basic KAN, however, further optimization is required.
 - V 2.0: Updated loss function, performance is comparable to that of reference [3].
-- V 2.2: At this point there are only 2 methods left to further optimize the network: We must either define the architecture on our own(which may require a copious amount of time) to have more contrtol over the architecture, or start using other variations of KAN [7-9] subtype of KAN.(which is likely to involve the first method).
+- V 2.2: At this point there are only 2 methods left to further optimize the network: We must either define the architecture on our own(which may require a copious amount of time) to have more contrtol over the architecture, or start using other variations of KAN (KAN variations directory) subtype of KAN.(which is likely to involve the first method).